Josh Emmett: 2017

 Emmett faced promotional newcomer Desmond Green on April 8, 2017, at UFC 210.
 Emmett was outpointed by Green's striking and lost the fight via split decision of 29-28, 28-29, and 30-27.

 Emmett faced Felipe Arantes in a featherweight bout on October 21, 2017, at UFC Fight Night 118.
 He won the fight via unanimous decision.
 Emmett dedicated this win to his friend's son, who has heart condition, at the age of 11 and has gone through an experimental surgery.

 Emmett faced Ricardo Lamas on December 16, 2017, at UFC on Fox: Lawler vs. dos Anjos.
 At the weigh ins, Emmett weighed in at 148.5 pounds, 2.5 pounds over the featherweight upper limit of 146 pounds and the bout proceeded at a catchweight.
 Emmett forfeited 30% of his purse to Lamas.
 Emmett won the fight via knockout in the first round.

 2018

 Emmett faced Jeremy Stephens at UFC on Fox 28, which took place on February 24, 2018, in Orlando, Florida.
-Despite hurting Stephens in the first round, he lost the fight by knockout in the second round, after being hurt with an illegal knee and blows to the back of the head.
+Despite hurting Stephens in the first round, Emmett lost the fight by knockout in the second round, after being hurt with a knee and elbows to the head.
 As a result, Emmett was sidelined for the remainder of 2018, after undergoing successful surgery to correct facial injuries sustained during the Stephens fight.